About The Vitiligo Society

-Denise is a Trustee and the Society’s Treasurer.
+Denise is a Trustee and leads on the Society’s Parent Support Network.

 Denise became a member of The Vitiligo Society in 2019 seeking support when several members of her family were diagnosed with vitiligo at the same time.
 She became a trustee in 2020 with the hopes of raising awareness and getting more families the support they need when they are faced with vitiligo.

 Denise is a procurement professional in the food industry with previous experience in financial roles at various organisations.
 She holds a Masters Degree in Finance and a Bachelors in Economics.

 Lisa decided to become a supporter of The Vitiligo Society immediately after one of her family members was diagnosed with vitiligo.
 In February 2020 she was appointed as a Trustee.

 Her aim is to raise more awareness about this skin condition and provide support to people with vitiligo and especially young children.

 Lisa is very passionate about governance and since a young age, she has always been fascinated by the voluntary sector and works as a governance professional for charitable organisations.